Alan MacDonald (writer)

 Alan MacDonald (born in 1958 in Watford) is a children's writer living in Nottingham, England.

 Writing

-Alan MacDonald has worked in a team of writers on TV shows such as Tweenies, Horrid Henry and Fimbles.
-He is also the author of a number of books including ‘Triffic Chocolate’, the popular Dirty Bertie series with illustrator David Roberts, other works include The Sign of the Angel, Beware of the Bears and Pig in a Wig.
+MacDonald has worked in a team of writers on TV shows such as Tweenies, Horrid Henry and Fimbles.

+He is also the author of a number of books including Triffic Chocolate and the popular Dirty Bertie series with illustrator David Roberts.
+Other works include The Sign of the Angel, Beware of the Bears and Pig in a Wig.
 He also wrote Gavin Peacock's biography, and many plays in his earlier career.